earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/class-lessons/2017-02-22-spectral05-faster-raster-calculations-overlay-bricks-vs-basic-math-R.md

 1. For basic raster math - for example subtracting two rasters, it's fastest to just perform the math!
-2. For more complex math calculations like NDVI the overlay function is faster.
+2. For more complex math calculations like NDVI, the overlay function is faster.
 3. Raster bricks are always faster!